AkaihanaRG/wikievery/README.md

 - **Close hit-area**: click the 72×72 top-left corner of the frame to close.
 - Sound feedback: a double-volume page-turn on open/close, and the vanilla button click when closing via the button.
-- While the page is open the game is fully inert: mouse capture is released, left/right clicks outside the browser are swallowed, the mouse wheel does not scroll the hotbar, and focus/pause issues are handled (no accidental pause menu, no stuck ESC screens).
-Keyboard focus is only handed to the page while you are typing in a text field.
 - The page scrolls, links work, and text fields are usable (typing works except the reserved `K`/`ESC` keys, which close the overlay).
 - Fully configurable via `config/wikievery.properties`.